The solo venture from Above & Beyond‘s Paavo explores his introspective, natural, and human side in dazzling fashion.

 Stream P.O.S. – Deeper Tales on Spotify:

-Deeper Tales begins and we find ourselves setting sail.
+Deeper Tales begins, and we find ourselves setting sail.

-Deeper Tales plays a lot with the themes of synchronicity with the self and nature throughout the album, the intro track “Is It OK?” is a funky and glitchy progressive groover that oozes nostalgia of late nights where you can’t stop dancing, even as your feet are barely keeping you upright.
-Next up, is the moonlight serenade of Richard Walters‘ beautiful tenor on the passion plea that is “Good People” alongside anamē and Ercola, which makes you look around for your tribe, smile and count your blessings, before being whisked away on the intricate synthwork anamē and Nervous Records legend Ercola bring to each of their productions.
+Deeper Tales plays a lot with the themes of synchronicity with the self and nature throughout the album.
+The intro track, “Is It OK?,” is a funky and glitchy progressive groover that oozes nostalgia of late nights where you can’t stop dancing, even as your feet are barely keeping you upright.
+Next up is the moonlight serenade of Richard Walters‘ beautiful tenor on the passion plea that is “Good People” alongside anamē and Ercola, which makes you look around for your tribe, smile, and count your blessings before being whisked away on the intricate synthwork anamē and Nervous Records legend Ercola bring to each of their productions.
 “Not Going Back” as the midpoint in the album, is the first truly introspective piece.
 Slick percussion disguises P.O.S’ knack for picking out simple piano keys that evoke complex feelings and stringing them together in a way that guides like a master navigator on the Baltic.

-P.O.S has always spoken quite highly about Spencer Brown both as a producer and as a friend, and his admiration for Brown leads to a second collaboration for the two on this album.
+P.O.S has always spoken quite highly about Spencer Brown, both as a producer and friend, and his admiration leads to a second collaboration for the two on this album.
 “It’s Me” lets Brown put that faith to good use, enlisting a frequent collaborator as of late in African songstress Marieme for Siljamäki’s take on a collaboration between two of some of the biggest names in progressive.
-“For Those We Lost” is another slice of introspection that feels like an ode to P.O.S’ experiences both visiting as a fan and playing Burning Man as part of Above & Beyond, and is reminiscent of their ambient classic “Small Moments”.
-Even more direct, “Tahiti Burning Sunset” sounds exactly how it reads, serving as a simple, yet effective penultimate track for the album.

-Deeper Tales winds down with the apt “Coming Home,” a track that feels like P.O.S returning to dance music’s port in a storm, renewed, and energized for whatever happens next.
-“We Will Get Through This” is just as much as a rallying statement as a song title, playing something we as a collective society needed to hear in the midst of COVID and life more broadly.
+Deeper Tales winds down with the apt “Coming Home,” a track that feels like P.O.S returning to dance music’s port in a storm, renewed and energized for whatever happens next.
+“We Will Get Through This” is just as much a rallying statement as a song title, playing something we as a collective society needed to hear in the midst of COVID and life more broadly.
 A just and fitting closer, the light-hearted instrumental evokes that optimistic child in us, yearning for better days ahead with the songs in our hearts to guide us through it.

 Deeper Tales, in essence, is one of dance music’s titans reminding us for all the moments he’s given to us over nearly three decades in the scene, he’s still human.
-None of us are immune to the struggles of life and our own existentialism, even with millions of fans around the world.
+None of us are immune to the struggles of life and our existentialism, even with millions of fans around the world.
 The difference is that self-reflection and rediscovery can bring us even more memories and emotions through these sonic glimpses into the lives of our favorite artists.
 Deeper Tales was written at sea, and it plays like a long voyage on the waves, both physically and emotionally, and gives us an expansive glimpse into P.O.S: Paavo Olavi Siljamäki, one-third of Above & Beyond, the pianist, the sailor, the human, the boy dancing in the club.

 P.O.S. – Deeper Tales – Tracklist: